manuvaldi/emby-sync-tools/README.md

 ## Sync servers (`embysync.py`)

 This tool sync server 1 to server 2.
-Unidireccional.
+Unidirectionally.

 ### How to run